UNASTELLA-Cooperation/.github/profile/README.md

-We are a new-space startup company, located in Seoul, South Korea, with the motives of devloping and providing a human space flight platform with our own launch vehicle.
+We are a new-space startup company, located in Seoul, South Korea, with the motives of developing and providing a human space flight platform with our own launch vehicle.